-Provides intensive training focused on the field testing procedure for backflow prevention devices and training in the recognition and abatement of cross connections in water and plumbing systems.
+Provides intensive training focused on the field testing procedures and diagnostics for backflow prevention devices and training in the recognition and abatement of cross connections in water and plumbing systems.
 Students will acquire the knowledge, skills, and abilities required to test as a certified backflow tester.